vashishthask/tcpcache/README.md

 From the original tcpmon source, GUI part is stripped. "tcpcache" is useful in following scenarios:

 * **Caching:**
 SOAP or TCP response can be cached.
-In that case configuration (mocktailconfig.properties) need to have "chachingOn" property as "true".
+In that case configuration (cacheconfig.properties) need to have "chachingOn" property as "true".

 * **Printing SOAP response:**